northoniserhardt/tiktok-live-game/README.md

 But don't worry; they are excellent swimmers.
 Upon winning, the character will celebrate with their respective grandstand.

+Once connected to a live you must comment '#1' to join blue team or '#2' to join red team.

 ## Here you can find an article that provides more interesting information about the project, including a video demonstrating how it works: [dev.to/tiktok-live-game](https://dev.to/northoniserhardt/building-an-interactive-tiktok-live-game-with-js-2g1m)

 ---